 For the six lake monitoring sites, data records are limited, with regular monitoring only commencing at the start of 2023.
-Therefore, baselines have been identified at all lakes using the earliest available data (subclause 1.4(a)), with there being no data to consider prior September 2017 for sub-clause 1.4(c).
+Therefore, baselines have been identified at all lakes using the earliest available data (sub-clause 1.4(a)), with there being no data to consider prior September 2017 for sub-clause 1.4(c).

 While it is a requirement of the NPS-FM to select the 'best' state when assessing baselines, it is important to understand how representative that baseline is in terms of the variability of the data at a given site.
 As there is no long-term data record for these lake attributes to assess temporal variability against, professional judgement must be exercised.
 Given the limited available data, the baselines that have been identified for these lakes must be considered preliminary, and are associated with a higher level of uncertainty.
-This increased uncertainty was factored in to the baseline grades and modelled data applied to assist in overall grading.
+This increased uncertainty was factored in to the baseline grades, with modelled data also considered to support the overall grading.